ashmere/owasp-zap-mcp/docs/development-tips.ai.md

 6. **Never** add unauthorized system packages to containers
 7. **Always** implement proper error handling and logging
 8. **Never** ignore user-specific requirements or constraints
+9. **Always** update tests when modifying code
+10. **Always** update relevant documentation files
+11. **Never** submit changes without running the full test suite
+12. **Always** maintain performance benchmarks and test coverage

 ---

-*This document should be updated whenever significant patterns or lessons are learned during development.*
+*This document should be updated whenever significant patterns or lessons are learned during development.
+The test suite provides excellent examples of usage patterns and expected behaviors - always consult it when making changes.*